jessivarela/dpbe_l2_pre_registration/README.md

 ### Study type (required)

-**Please check one of the following statements**

 - Experiment - A researcher randomly assigns treatments to study subjects, this includes field or lab experiments.
 This is also known as an intervention experiment and includes randomized controlled trials.
-- Observational Study - Data is collected from study subjects that are not randomly assigned to a treatment.
-This includes surveys, “natural experiments,” and regression discontinuity designs.
-- Meta-Analysis - A systematic review of published studies.
-- Other

 ### Blinding (required)

-**Blinding describes who is aware of the experimental manipulations within a study.
-Mark all that apply.**

 -The experiment is a single blind study.
 None of the participants know which group they belong to.
 All participants, however, will be exposed to all stimuli.